Lucien Sarti

-Lucien Sarti (October 8th, 1937 – April 28, 1972) was a French drug trafficker.
+Lucien Sarti (8 October 1937 – 28 April 1972) was a French drug trafficker.
+Sarti was shot to death in Mexico in 1972 in a drug trafficking ring raid.

 Drug smuggling

-On April 19th, 1968, Sarti was arrested along with Auguste Ricord and François Chiappe for questioning regarding the robbery of a branch of the National Bank of Argentina.
+On 19 April 1968, Sarti was arrested along with Auguste Ricord and François Chiappe for questioning regarding the robbery of a branch of the National Bank of Argentina.
 The three were released due to lack of evidence.
 In April 1972, Sarti was shot to death in Mexico City during a raid of a drug trafficking ring by the Mexican federal police.
-A detective in Rio de Janeiro was later suspended from the police force after being accused of accepting a bribe to free Sarti and Helena Ferreira, his girlfriend, from jail earlier in 1972.
+A detective in Rio de Janeiro was later suspended from the police force after being accused of accepting a bribe to free Sarti and his girlfriend Helena Ferreira from jail earlier in 1972.
 In January 1975, four French citizens alleged to have supplied heroin to Sarti were among a group of 19 indicted by a federal grand jury in Brooklyn.

 Allegations of involvement in the assassination of John F. Kennedy

 The Murderers of John F. Kennedy and The Men Who Killed Kennedy

-In November 1988, Steve J. Rivele's French-published book The Murderers of John F. Kennedy named Sarti as one of three French gangsters involved in the assassination of John F. Kennedy.
-Rivele claimed Sarti fired the fatal shot from Dealey Plaza's "grassy knoll".
-According to Rivele, Sarti, Roger Bocagnani, and Sauveur Pironti were contracted by organized crime in the United States to protect their drug interests.
+In November 1988, Steve J. Rivele's French-published book The Murderers of John F. Kennedy named Sarti as one of three French (Corsican) gangsters involved in the assassination of John F. Kennedy.
+Rivele claimed Sarti fired the fatal shot from Dealey Plaza's "grassy knoll."
+According to Rivele, Sarti, Roger Bocagnani, and Sauveur Pironti were contracted by organized crime in the United States to protect its drug interests.
 The British two-hour television special The Men Who Killed Kennedy was based on Rivele's book, but preceded its release airing on October 25, 1988.
 In the French newspaper Le Provençal published the day following the special, Pironti denied the allegation, stating that he believed at the time of the assassination that Sarti was held in Marseille's Baumettes Prison and that Bocagnani was in Bordeaux's Fort du Hâ.
 He also showed the paper military records proving that he was serving on a minesweeper from October 1962 to April 1964.
 The French Ministry of Justice stated that Bocagnani was in prison on the day of Kennedy's assassination and officials from the French Navy confirmed Pironti's military service.